Chaldean vs Pythagorean Numerology: Two Schools, One Vedic Method

 Here is what you can explore on Naksham right now:

-- Name Numerology Calculator: see your name number in both systems
+- Name Numerology Calculator: your name number, read the Vedic way

 - Full Numerology Chart: your complete number profile from birth date and name

-- Chaldean System Guide: deep dive into the Chaldean tradition
+- Chaldean System Guide: why our method uses the Chaldean letter values